it-at-m/opensource.muenchen.de/software/zeitmanagementsystem.md

 sortingPriority: 2
 ---

-The current appointment system of the city of Munich will be replaced by an open source application (ZMS) provided by the state of Berlin by 2025.
+The current appointment system of the city of Munich will be replaced by [Zeitmanagementsystem](https://www.berlin.de/moderne-verwaltung/buergerservice/vor-ort/terminvereinbarung/artikel.959989.php) (ZMS) provided by the state of Berlin.
-About the project

 ---